GigiArteni/apiato-repository/docs/tutorials/api-integration.md

 ## 6. Best Practices

 - Always use criteria for API query parsing.
-- Use middleware for audit, caching, and security.
+- Use audit, caching, and security features as needed.
 - Wrap complex operations in transactions.
 - Listen for events to trigger notifications, logging, or integrations.